anomaloushuman/WindowsControlUtilities/README.md

 # WindowsControlUtilities

-A collection of C# utilities for managing and controlling various device functionalities on Windows, including volume control, Wi-Fi connection management, device enumeration, and taskbar visibility settings.
+A collection of C# & C++ utilities for managing and controlling various device functionalities on Windows, including volume control, Wi-Fi connection management, device enumeration, and taskbar visibility settings.
 This repository includes scripts for muting/unmuting volume, connecting to secured Wi-Fi networks, listing network interfaces, and enabling/disabling the taskbar, among others.

 # Usage / Syntax